php-fig/fig-standards/proposed/http-message.md

 request-target.

-If it's desired by an end-user to use one of the other three forms, or if the user wants to explictly override the request-target, it is possible to do so with `withRequestTarget()`.
+If it's desired by an end-user to use one of the other three forms, or if the user wants to explicitly override the request-target, it is possible to do so with `withRequestTarget()`.

 Calling this method does not affect the URI, as it is returned from `getUri()`.